 The following online resources can also help you find a genetics professional in your community:

-- The Centers for Mendelian Genomics program is working to discover the causes of rare genetic disorders.
-This program is collaborating with healthcare providers and researchers working with individuals who have Mendelian disorders.
+The Centers for Mendelian Genomics program is working to discover the causes of rare genetic disorders.
+This program is collaborating with healthcare professionals and researchers working with individuals who have Mendelian disorders.
 For more information about the Centers, please visit their website.

 If you have further questions, call 1-888-205-2311 to speak with a GARD Information Specialist.